yduf/yduf.github.io/_posts/2021-02-05-remarkable-hardware.md

 # Issue
 ## [10.11.99.1 not reachable](https://remarkablewiki.com/tech/ssh#fedora_33)
-Usb is recognized (dmesg similar to above) but no working ethernet interface associated.
+Usb is recognized (dmesg similar to above) but no working ethernet interface associated or the link is down.

 => This is because of network change I made to define a static ip for thist host. see [network]({% post_url 2017-07-16-network %}).